Frequently Asked Questions

 Three reference documents, located in the application materials, completed by selected leaders in which assessment is made of the applicant’s ministerial practice.

-Brief, written personal essays describing your call to ministry, previous educational experiences, goals for D.Min. study, theological self- reflection and a general area of research interest for a Project Thesis.
+Brief, written personal essays describing your call to ministry, previous educational experiences, goals for D.Min. study, theological self- reflection and an area of research interest for a Project Thesis.

 Mercer University is committed to providing equal educational programs or activities, and equal employment opportunities to all qualified students, employees, and applicants without discrimination on the basis of race, color, national or ethnic origin, disability, veteran status, sex, sexual orientation, age, or religion, as a matter of University policy and as required by applicable state and federal laws, including Title IX.
-Inquiries concerning this policy may be directed to the Equal Opportunity/ Affirmative Action Officer/Title IX Coordinator, Human Resources Office, 1400 Coleman Avenue, Macon, Georgia 31207, phone 478-301-2788 or contact email@example.com, or in cases of Title IX concerns, these concerns may be referred to the Office of Civil Rights.
+Inquiries concerning this policy may be directed to the Equal Opportunity/ Affirmative Action Officer/Title IX Coordinator, Human Resources Office, 1501 Mercer University Drive, Macon, Georgia 31207, phone 478-301-2788 or contact firstname.lastname@example.org, or in cases of Title IX concerns, these concerns may be referred to the Office of Civil Rights.

 What if I have a theology degree that is not a Master of Divinity degree?